Passed 2013 • Launched 2013 • Individual Tax Credit

 Alabama provides a tax credit or rebate to parents who transfer their children enrolled in or assigned to a failing public school to a non-failing public or private school of their choice.

 - Taxpayers participating: N.A.

 - Average tax credit / rebate value: N.A.

 Tax Credit Value

-Parents receive a tax credit worth the lesser of 1) 80 percent of the average annual state cost of attendance for a K-12 public school student during the applicable tax year or 2) their students’ actual cost of attending school.
+Parents receive a tax credit worth the lesser of (1) 80 percent of the average annual state cost of attendance for a K-12 public school student during the applicable tax year or (2) their children’s actual cost of attending school.
 If the taxes owed by the parents are less than the total credit allowed, they may receive a rebate equal to the balance of the unused credit.

 Rules & Regulations

 • Income Limit: None